DYLAN

 Simon, the poet of the 1960’s generation certainly knew who Dylan

-Thomas was when he wrote that, but nowadays if you say Dylan most people,
+Thomas was when he wrote that, but nowadays if you say Dylan, most people,

 death in 1953 while on a radio tour of America coming up in 2013 and

-centennial birthday celebrations being planned for 2014.
+centennial birthday celebrations being planned for 2014, Dylan Thomas,

-Dylan Thomas, a national heroic figure of Wales, best known for “A
+a national heroic figure of Wales, best known for “A

 Child’s Christmas in Wales” and “Under Milk Wood”,

 is associated with several sites and locations in south Wales.
-Swansea

-Dylan Thomas The
+Swansea Dylan Thomas

-he
+where he

 was born, not far from the bronze statue of the slightly pug nosed